-Despite sheer need to properly address public health crisis posed by Covid-19, the government led by KP Sharma Oli engaged in coordinated suppression of people’s rights, tame opposition and critical views, continued attacking free press and weakened democracy.
+Despite sheer need to properly address public health crisis posed by Covid-19, the government engaged in coordinated suppression of people’s rights, tamed opposition and critical views, continued attacking free press and weakened democracy.
 It indulged in corruption, thereby entrenching bad governance.
 Impunity continued unabated.
 The media reports on financial irregularities in the purchase of medical equipment and safety materials were blots governance.

 Moreover, the transitional justice mechanism- Truth and Reconciliation Commission and Commission for Inquiry on Enforced Disappeared Persons- are yet to be active to address the conflict era crimes and cater justice to the victims.
 The families of the journalists killed in the past are desperately waiting for justices but in vain.

 The media sector did not witness any policy change and reform, but in name of advertisement law, the foreign televisions are out of access.
 With the provision of clean feed in place but lack of alternative measures, the Nepali audiences are deprived of renowned television of the world as BBC and CNN.
 It has blocked the free flow of information, which is a borderless issue.
 There is unprecedented control on State-run media- they are misused as the tools to establish single narrative being created and spread by those in power and their acolytes.
 Those making critical views are assailed in social media by the ‘cyber army’ mobilized by the cabal.
 Censorship is deepening.
 On the other hand, efforts are on to lure independent media and journalists to frustrate atmosphere for free press and media professionalism.